-Van Kampen notes that, although victims have the option of reporting the behavior to human resources, such action may not always prove fruitful:
+Van Kampen also notes that although victims have the option of reporting the behavior to human resources, such an action may not always prove fruitful.

 Document the Behavior

-Joseph Cilona, a Manhattan-based licensed clinical psychologist, business and personal coach, author, and nationally recognized psychology expert, advises bully victims to keep a copy for themselves and provide a copy to their superiors, HR department, and any other relevant colleagues:
+Joseph Cilona, a Manhattan-based licensed clinical psychologist, business and personal coach, author, and nationally recognized psychology expert, advises bully victims to keep a record of the behavior, retaining a copy for themselves and providing a copy to their superiors, their HR department, and any other relevant colleagues.

 Van Kampen agrees:

 "The victim is wise to assemble proof that the bullying behavior has occurred.
 For example, some states like North Carolina permit a party to a conversation to tape record a conversation with another party without notifying the other party that it's being recorded.
 The existence of such evidence can force an employer to take effective remedial action in response to a bullying position than it might otherwise.
 In 'he said, she said' scenarios, employers invariably fail to take action against the harasser."

 Determine if there's an official policy regarding harassment.
 It should be included in your company's employee manual if it has one.
 Virtually all medium to large businesses have harassment policies that can potentially capture bullying behavior.

 "The topic is receiving a great deal of attention—and rightly so—and the awareness of a potentially hostile situation will hopefully be taken seriously," Cohen notes.